mecid/mecid.github.io/_posts/2019-01-17-using-protocols-as-composable-extensions.md

 }
 ```

-We extracted presentActivity and dismissActivity method into the particular protocol type.
+We extracted presentActivity and dismissActivity methods into the particular protocol type.
 We add default implementation via protocol extension for cases where Type which adopt this protocol is ViewController.
 It gives us the opportunity of using ViewController methods and properties in our protocol extension.

 Let's do the same for error presenting logic.